Top 10 Franchises that Resonated with an Unintended Target Audience

 The Top Ten

-1 My Little Pony: Friendship is Magic My Little Pony: Friendship Is Magic is an animated children's television series based on the fourth incarnation of Hasbro's My Little Pony franchise.
-The show follows a studious unicorn (later an alicorn) pony named Twilight Sparkle (Tara Strong) and her friends Applejack (Ashleigh Ball), Rarity (Tabitha ...read more.
+My Little Pony: Friendship Is Magic is an animated children's television series based on the fourth incarnation of Hasbro's My Little Pony franchise.
+The show follows a studious unicorn, later transformed into an alicorn, named Twilight Sparkle (voiced by Tara Strong) and her friends Applejack (Ashleigh... read more

 It helped break gender barriers.
 Boys liking girl stuff is a GREAT change.

-Before, barely any boy would like girl stuff but this show actually changed everything about how boys think about girl stuff.
+Before, barely any boy would like girl stuff, but this show actually changed everything about how boys think about girl stuff.
 Congratulations!

 This show was made for little girls.
 Grown men like it more than little girls.